 Thank you for your support and partnership during these unprecedented times.
-We appreciate the hardwork and dedication of everyone in our community to ensure the safety and well-being of students, their families, and our staff.
+We appreciate the hard work and dedication of everyone in our community to help ensure the safety and well-being of our students, families, and staff.

 We have been developing plans and using alternative delivery methods to provide curriculum, instruction and assistance to students and families.
-We want to ensure a transparent dialogue with families in regard to mandatory policies and procedures.
+We want to maintain transparent dialogue with families in regard to mandatory policies and procedures.

-In returning to school we want you to know that our community's safety is first and foremost.
+In returning to school, we want you to know that our community's safety is first and foremost.
 We want you and your children to feel like they are coming back home.
-In order to do this with everyone's personal safety in mind, we are taking great precautions in preparing the school for our return.
-We will be continuing to adjust all our protocols to comply with the Government and Toronto Public Health guidelines as more unknowns begin to become clearer.
+In order to do this, and with everyone's personal safety in mind, we are taking great precautions in preparing the school for our return.
+We will continue to to adjust all of our protocols to comply with the Toronto Public Health guidelines as relevant information is made available.
 Although this is what we have been planning, these are subject to change based on developing protocols.

 Parents need to have some predictability and routine in their family life to arrange childcare, home life, and work commitments while knowing that their child is receiving academic instruction in a safe environment.
 Given the pandemic situation, flexibility, patience, and understanding will be needed as we work out solutions to the various challenges with a return to school.
-Our preference is for students to attend school five days a week in the fall, learning through conventional delivery with school every weekday, with class sizes that reflect current regulations, with regular social interaction and extra-curricular activities.
+Our preference is for students to attend school five days a week, learning through conventional delivery with school every weekday, with class sizes that reflect current regulations, with regular social interaction and extra-curricular activities.
 However, it is critical to balance the risk of direct infection and transmission of COVID-19 in children with the impact of school closures on their physical and mental health.
 Current evidence and experience support the concept that children can return to school in a carefully structured manner that protects children's health and minimizes risks from a public health perspective.
-Click here for SickKids recommendations for school reopening.
+Click here for SickKids recommendations for safe school reopening.

-Relationships between Associated and local public health units will be crucial to navigate the complex and evolving COVID-19 environment, planning and reopening schools, and addressing other child health issues that emerge.
+Relationships between AHS and local public health units will be crucial to navigate the complex and evolving COVID-19 environment, planning and reopening schools, and addressing other child health issues that emerge.